ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Discussion

 A trend observed across most models is the performance degradation from concrete to abstract concepts, namely the \textit{Visual State} and \textit{Emotional} semantic modifiers.
 Models generally achieve their best scores in the \textit{Original} category (simple nouns).
 However, performance consistently drops when processing \textit{Visual State} modifiers, and reaches its nadir in the \textit{Emotional} category.
 This suggests that while models effectively retrieve fixed object-color associations (e.g., `apple' $\rightarrow$ red), they struggle to process more implicit concepts.

 To further investigate this gap, we evaluate the model's semantic sensitivity by measuring the color shift induced by modifiers.
 Specifically, we calculate the EMD between the color distribution of a base concept (e.g., `Mango') and its modified version (e.g., `Rotten Mango').
 A larger EMD signifies a larger distributional difference, indicating a stronger response to the modifier.
 We compare its shift intensity against the human baseline.
 For instance, human designers exhibit varying degrees of intensity depending on the modifier (e.g., a drastic palette shift for `rotten' vs. a subtle adjustment for `fresh').
 Ideally, models should exhibit a shift intensity comparable to humans; a significantly lower intensity indicates that the model fails to update the color distribution in response to the semantic cue.

 However, we find that models are consistently \textbf{under-sensitive}, as shown in Figure~\ref{fig:sensitivity} (left).
-Quantitatively, for \textit{Visual State} modifiers (see Appendix Table~\ref{tab:sensitivity_scores_cate}), the average color shift produced by models is only \textbf{$\sim$78\%} of the human shift intensity.
-This sensitivity drops further to \textbf{$\sim$69\%} for \textit{Emotional} modifiers.
+Quantitatively, for \textit{Visual State} modifiers (see Appendix Table~\ref{tab:sensitivity_scores_cate}), the average color shift produced by models is only \textbf{$\sim$77\%} of the human shift intensity.
+This sensitivity drops further to \textbf{$\sim$72\%} for \textit{Emotional} modifiers.
 This indicates a conservative tendency: models prioritize the intrinsic color of the noun (e.g., keeping a mango yellow) rather than making the generative adjustments required by the adjective.